-This is a federal program administered in all states.
-Municipal governments and incorporated organizations are eligible to receive reimbursement for the development and maintenance of recreational trails and trail-related facilities for both motorized and non-motorized recreational trail uses.
+This is a federal program administered in most states.
+Municipal governments and incorporated organizations are eligible to receive reimbursement for the development, rehabilitation, and maintenance of recreational trails and trail-related facilities for both motorized and non-motorized recreational trail uses.

-Eligible sponsors may be reimbursed for up to 50% of eligible project costs.
-Funds from this program may be used in conjunction with funds from the state snowmobile or ATV grant programs and Knowles-Nelson Stewardship development projects.
+Eligible sponsors may be reimbursed for up to 80% of eligible project costs.
+Funds from this program may be used in conjunction with funds from other state grant programs that also fund trail projects.

 **If you are having problems opening forms, please visit our PDF Help page.**

 Towns, villages, cities, counties, tribal governing bodies, school districts, state agencies, federal agencies or incorporated organizations are eligible to apply for funds.
 Incorporated organizations are those that are incorporated under s.
 181, Wis.
 Stats., whose primary purpose is promoting, encouraging or engaging in outdoor recreation trails activities.

 - Maintenance and restoration of existing trails;